MDSI CNC Software, General Motion Software, and Factory

 What industries use OpenCNC?

-For both end-user manufacturers and machine tool builders, OpenCNC offers an open software CNC solution for a variety of industries including metal cutting and fabrication industries, semiconductor manufacturing, and printed circuit board manufacturing The software is in use in the aerospace, automotive, consumer products, and agriculture industries.
+For both end-user manufacturers and machine tool builders, OpenCNC offers an open software CNC solution for a variety of industries including metal cutting and fabrication industries, semiconductor manufacturing, and printed circuit board manufacturing.
+The software is in use in the aerospace, automotive, consumer products, and agriculture industries.

 Do you support NEMI and other organizations for the research and advancement of open architecture controls?